 In addition to being fast, the Swipe Pages editor is powerful, intuitive, and easy to use.
 It lets you do so many things:

-- preview pages on four types of devices (mobile, tablet, laptop, and desktop), and a ton more.
+- Preview pages on four types of devices (mobile, tablet, laptop, and desktop).

 The Swipe Pages templates are designed well and with great attention to detail.
 They look highly professional and aesthetically pleasing.
 The following is one example from the templates library: